openvinotoolkit/openvino/docs/documentation.md

 @sphinxdirective

 | :doc:`API Reference doc path <api/api_reference>`
-| The OpenVINO toolkit provides APIs available for Python, C, and C++.
+| A collection of reference articles for OpenVINO C++, C, and Python APIs.

 | :doc:`OpenVINO Ecosystem <openvino_ecosystem>`
 | Apart from the core components, OpenVINO offers tools, plugins, and expansions revolving around it, even if not constituting necessary parts of its workflow.
-This section will give you an overview of what makes up OpenVINO Toolkit.
+This section gives you an overview of what makes up the OpenVINO toolkit.

 | :doc:`OpenVINO Extensibility Mechanism <openvino_docs_Extensibility_UG_Intro>`
 | The Intel® Distribution of OpenVINO™ toolkit supports neural network models trained with various frameworks, including TensorFlow, PyTorch, ONNX, PaddlePaddle, Apache MXNet, Caffe, and Kaldi.
 Learn how to extend OpenVINO functionality with custom settings.